rowanmanning/jekyll-lift-off/README.md

 **author.url:** The web address of the author of the post.
 If not set, the site's default author URL will be used.

+**cta:** The call-to-action to use when displaying the post as part of a list.
+This defaults to "Read more" but you should change it to something more descriptive, e.g. "Learn about X" or "Read about my thoughts on X".

 **lastmod:** The last modified date of a page or post.
 This is used to indicate when content was last updated in the sitemap and ATOM feed.

 **noindex:** Boolean indicating whether a page or post should be indexed.
 If false, the page will contain a "robots: noindex" meta tag and will not appear in the sitemap or ATOM feed.